krummb/Letter-Counter/README.md

 # Letter-Counter
- Counts the number of times a letter occurs in given input
+ Counts the number of times a letter occurs in a typed sentence